all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   consentForGenomicsRORAuthored
       indicates the time the participant signed the genomic return of results.

+  ehrConsentExpireStatus
+      indicates whether the EHR consent has expired per rules for impacted states (Maine, Maryland, Montana, Wyoming) For HPO participants, the EHR consent is based on the HPO state and not the participant's residence

+      :ref:`Enumerated values <ehr_consent_expire_status>`

+  ehrConsentExpireTime
+      indicates the time at which the RDR received notice of the EHR consent which may be subject to expiration in certain states

+  ehrConsentExpireAuthored
+      indicates the time at which the participant completed an EHR consent which may be qsubject to expiration in certain states

   questionnaireOnOverallHealth
       indicates status for Overall Health PPI module.